-As a Salesforce Platinum Partner in the UK & Ireland, Pexlify knows the importance of selecting the right partner for your project.
+As a Salesforce Summit Partner acrosss the UK, Ireland, and Europe, Pexlify knows the importance of selecting the right partner for your project.

 When it comes to implementing a new platform or updating an old one, it may seem like a daunting, lengthy process.
 However, it is important to take a systematic approach when considering working with a partner.
 Your ultimate goal should be to find a partner that delivers your solution on time and meets all your requirements.